Aug 17 · 4 min read

 The best companies to invest in will be those that offer high score values in all these three categories.
 In bull markets you will find fewer of these companies to invest.
 In bear markets it will be easier to find them.
 Gradement offers you a screener tool to search for such companies.

-The overall grade value
+The overall score (gmt-score)

 This way you can be sure that, by limiting your investment to high-value grade stocks, you will be investing in great companies from a quantitative point of view.